gwijthoff/sof_talk/sof_talk.md

 ![](images/marlinspike1.jpg)

-Originating among sailors in the 1850s as a placeholder for the name of any object that had slipped from memory, *gadget* originally refered to objects like this -- the marlinspike, a curved piece of bone or wood used to splice ropes and undo knots.
-And there's a lot of wonderful material in nautical handbooks debating terminology -- whether the gadget is the tool used to perform an action, or the technique of performing that action itself, etc etc.
+Originating among sailors in the 1850s, the word *gadget* was a term of nautical jargon, serving as a placeholder for the name of any object on board a ship that had slipped from memory.
+The marlinspike was one such tool, a cured piece of bone or wood used to splice ropes and undo knots, and the gadget *par excellence* for sailors who valued simple tools with a huge range of applications.

+The deceivingly simple nautical origins of the gadget as a generic name for anything in fact already contained some of the complexities that would provide the word such a wide applicability throughout the twentieth century.
+For instance, there's a lot of wonderful material in nautical handbooks debating terminology and organizing entire lexicons of object babble according to priority of use and usability.
+One recommends, for instance, that "*gilhickey* should only ever used to distinguish one gadget from another.
+The first gadget is the gadget.
+The second gadget in any situation in which two appear is the gilhickey."

+Other times, rather than simply referring to a particular object, gadget might imply a particular style of performing an action -- in this nautical setting, usually through economy of means, using the simplest technique for achieving the most effective result -- although more styles of performing tasks will surface later in the word’s history.
+At times, it becomes unclear whether the gadget is the tool used to perform an action, or the technique of performing that action itself.
+Thus *gadget* might also imply a form of knowing that is related but not reducible to the tools required to accomplish a particular task.
+In other words, it’s not only a question of tools, but sufficient training or expertise in their applications.

-By 1900, the application of the term gradually shifts to individual cogs within the complex machinery of steam ships, rather than the simple rope, pulley, or implement.
+It's precisely this plasticity of the gadget that allows it to quickly migrate into a number of other contexts.
+As the nineteenth century comes to a close, the application of the term begins to shift to the individual cogs or elements within the complex machinery of steam ships, rather than the simple rope, pulley, or implement aboard sailing ships.

 ![](images/cotton_baler.jpg)

-Over the next few decades, the word could refer to specific devices (as the proper name for a wire tying cotton baler, sparking interstate commerce debates in 1905 over the density versus the weight of rail cargo),
+Over the next few decades, the word began to refer to specific devices:  for instance as the proper name for a wire tying cotton baler, sparking interstate commerce debates in 1905 over the density versus the weight of rail cargo; or, as the name for a coupling mechanism that quickly and easily connected massive underground tunnel segments to a crane, doing away with the need for hundreds of thousands of cast iron lugs during the 1909 construction of the East River Tunnel in New York, connecting Penn Station to Long Island City.

 ![](images/cant_save_gas.jpg)

-categories of devices (for instance as accessories added on to automobiles in the 1900s, airplanes and guns in the 1910s, and gramophones and cameras in the 1920s),
+In the 1910s, *gadget* becomes associated with modifications, improvements, and additions to existing technical systems, rather than new devices constructed whole cloth.
+These modifications tend to cluster around airplanes and guns in the 1910s, automobiles in the 1920s, and gramophones and cameras by the 1930s.

+To give you one example, debates over the merits of gadgetry among automobile engineers and designers focused on the importance of the information that new kinds of dashboard gauges displayed for the driver, questioning whether it was trivial to know, for instance, the top speed of an automobile over the course of a trip, the precise water temperature circulating through the engine, or each tire's pressure.
+Uses like this begin to shift the emphasis away from the physicality of the gadget, giving equal importance to the legibility and necessity of the data it provides, a movement away from the tool itself and toward what it communicates.

 ![](images/cobbled_hangers.jpg)

-and characteristics of devices (signifying in the 1930s something cobbled together from preexisting materials).
+Later, *gadget* can refer to characteristics of devices, signifying by the 1930s something cobbled together from preexisting, household materials.
+A 1930 magazine article on innovation in the domestic sphere argues that "women . . . have the advantage over men of knowing what is wanted in the sphere of domestic inventions.
+Every housewife is an inventor, because almost every day of her life, she is making something new or devising some gadget.”
+Multiple-page photo spreads in popular magazines would be devoted to the construction of these devices, promising that workflows previously requiring a great amount of attention or labor could be economized through improvised material expedients, like a curved and flattened knife tip for removing newspaper wrappers; slices of rubber tubing pulled over a dog’s nails to prevent scratching; or impromptu pliers made out of metal coat hangers.

 ```
 "I have found Americans out.
 They are gadget-minded.
 They have created a touch-the-button civilization."\